EraldyHq/kubee/resources/charts-archive/kube-prometheus/README.md

 ### Kube Rbac Proxy - Securing metrics on Exporter

+In Kubernetes clusters without NetworkPolicies any Pod can perform requests to every other Pod in the cluster.
+This proxy was developed in order to restrict requests to only those Pods, that present a valid and RBAC authorized token or client TLS certificate.

 Kube Rbac Proxy is a small
 but potent HTTP proxy designed to perform RBAC authorization